Research Initiative

 Structured Decision Intelligence

-Output: comparable candidate views, explicit reasoning, evidence traceability, recommendation + uncertainty
+Output: comparable views, explicit reasoning, evidence traceability, recommendation + uncertainty

 # Fine-tune with QLoRA